Improving Admin Center setup and deployment times to boost time-to-value

 Overview

-The Viva app management dashboard in the Microsoft admin center allows admin users to setup, deploy, and manage the Viva apps purchased by an admin’s company
+The Viva app management dashboard in the Microsoft admin center enables admins to set up, deploy, and manage their organization's Viva apps.

 Solution